How to receive compensation if you were injured on the job

 As previously mentioned, legally, a farmworker is eligible for workers’ comp benefits if they work for an employer with 10 or more full-time non-seasonal employees or are an H-2A worker.
 As a practical matter, many farmworkers do not meet those qualifications.
 Typically only large or corporate farm operations employ 10 full-time non-seasonal employees.

 There are other obstacles to overcome besides a lack of employer coverage.
 Farmworkers are often reluctant to file claims for fear of employer retaliation.
-Additionally, although benefits cannot be denied to illegal or undocumented workers, these workers may fear that if they file claims, their status will be revealed.

 Alternative remedies for farmworkers